Dall’s Porpoise

 Gray Whale

-The Gray Whale is one of our Pacific Northwest most popular whales to view, they can grow to more than 20 meters in length and weigh more than 36 tonnes.
+Marine Animals, Vancouver Island, BCThe Gray Whale is one of our BC Coast’s most popular marine animals to view, they can grow to more than 20 meters in length and weigh more than 36 tonnes.
 Gray whales usually live in small groups of up to 5 members.
 The largest pod observed though, had 16 members.
 Read More….

 Harbour Seals

-The waters along the Pacific Northwest coast are full of Harbor Seals!
-The harbor seal is the most widely distributed seal in the world, inhabiting temperate, subarctic & coastal areas on both sides of the North Atlantic and north Pacific Oceans.
+Harbour Seal, Vancouver Island, BCThe waters along the Pacific Northwest coast are full of Harbour Seals!
+The harbour seal is the most widely distributed seal in the world, inhabiting temperate, subarctic & coastal areas on both sides of the North Atlantic and North Pacific Oceans.
 Read More….

 Humpback Whale

-Humpback Whales were at one time an endangered species but were saved from the very brink of extinction by a moratorium on whaling in 1966.
-Humpback whales travel thousands of miles every year in their migrations and are found in all oceans on the planet.
+Humpback Whale, Vancouver Island, BCHumpback Whales were at one time an endangered species but were saved from the very brink of extinction by a moratorium on whaling in 1966.
+These whales travel thousands of miles every year in their migrations and are found in all oceans on the planet.
 They are seen regularly on their routes along the pacific northwest coast.
 Read More….

 Killer Whale